 Why it matters

 High levels of patenting generally indicate a talented regional workforce and businesses with a strong capacity to conduct research and development.
 These ideas can generate significant value.
 Research has found that U.S. workers in industries with higher than average levels of intellectual property and patenting earn 46 percent more than those in other industries do, despite no significant difference in education levels.
-In 2016, the Chicago metropolitan statistical area (MSA) produced 3,826 utility patents -- well above its prior peaks, with a slight decline since 2014 mirrored in peer regions.
+In 2017, the Chicago metropolitan statistical area produced 4,077 utility patents -- well above its prior peaks.

 The invention of new products and services enhances the competitiveness of our region’s industries.
 Patents can play a special role in encouraging innovation by granting inventors exclusive rights to use or license an invention for a set period of time.
 These rights help businesses capitalize on their investments in research and development and provide a competitive edge in the marketplace.

-In 2016, the U.S. Patent and Trademark Office granted over 300,000 patents.
-Increased levels of research and development expenditures and a surge in information technology innovation have fueled an 80 percent growth in patenting since 2009.
+In 2017, the U.S. Patent and Trademark Office granted nearly 319,000 patents.
+Increased levels of research and development expenditures and a surge in information technology innovation have fueled a 90 percent growth in patenting since 2009.

-Over 95 percent of U.S. utility patents are granted to individuals and businesses located in metropolitan regions.
-The most active for patents in the last decade has been the San Francisco-San Jose area (which includes Silicon Valley), accounting for 180,597 total patents between 2007-16.
-Chicago patents between 2007-16 increased 65 percent, on par with Los Angeles at 68 percent, but this period of growth has lagged behind other peer regions.
-During the same decade, San Diego increased 164 percent, and Seattle increased 147 percent.
-Major patenting centers also saw substantial gains, such as San Francisco-San Jose (93 percent), Boston (79 percent), and New York (71 percent).
+More than 95 percent of U.S. utility patents are granted to individuals and businesses located in metropolitan regions.
+The most active region for patents in the last decade has been the San Francisco-San Jose area (which includes Silicon Valley), accounting for 195,087 total patents over the past decade.
+Chicago patents between 2008-17 increased 85 percent -- a period of considerable growth that has nonetheless lagged other peer regions.
+During the same decade, San Diego increased 194 percent, and Seattle increased 143 percent.
+Major patenting centers also saw substantial gains, such as San Francisco-San Jose (126 percent), Boston (115 percent), and Los Angeles (90 percent).

 Patent production trends tend to vary by metropolitan area because the number of patents depends primarily on regional industry composition.
 For example, Boston’s high rate can be attributed to its burgeoning biotechnology cluster, while Seattle’s aerospace cluster drives patent production.
 State-level patent data show that Illinois is a strong performer in computer and peripheral equipment and basic chemicals industry patenting.
 (For a more fine-grained analysis, see CMAP’s Policy Update on patenting in Illinois manufacturing.)

-Patenting strategies may vary by industry.
+Patenting strategies vary by industry and type of product.
 Regions with specializations in industries such as computers and electronics have seen significant growth in recent years.
 These industries have a propensity for higher patent production in order to attract licensees and generate revenue.
 Patent production in other industries, such as beverage and tobacco or wood products, has been slower.
 These industries frequently choose not to patent to protect trade secrets.

-Much of the Chicago region's patent activity originates in the information technology sector, and, like most metropolitan areas, a handful of key players account for a sizable portion of the region's total patents.
-In 2016 the region's top patent-producing business was Google, followed by petrochemical firm Honeywell UOP and Bally Gaming, which manufactures equipment and games for casinos.
-Individuals accounted for the largest number of patents issued, with 374 granted in 2016.
+Much of the Chicago region’s patent activity originates in the information technology sector, and, like most metropolitan areas, a handful of key players account for a sizable portion of the region’s total patents.
+In 2017 the region’s top patent-producing business was IBM, followed by Google, Motorola Mobility, and Bally Gaming, which manufactures equipment and games for casinos.
+Individuals accounted for the largest number of patents issued, with 372 granted in 2017.

 About the Data

-The U.S. Patent and Trademark Office provides data on U.S. utility patents issued annually, listed by the home or business address of the primary inventor.
-Data and analysis for this indicator focus exclusively on "utility patents," referred to throughout simply as patents.
-The Chicago metropolitan statistical area (MSA) encompasses 14 counties, including Cook, DeKalb, DuPage, Grundy, Kane, Kendall, Lake, McHenry, and Will counties in Illinois, Kenosha County in southeast Wisconsin, and Jasper, Lake, Newton, and Porter counties in northwest Indiana.
+PatentsView -- with support from the Office of Chief Economist in the U.S. Patent & Trademark Office (USPTO) -- provides data on U.S. utility patents issued annually.
+USPTO determines a patent’s origin by using the home or business address of the primary inventor.
+Data and analysis for this indicator focus exclusively on utility patents -- also known as a patent for invention -- referred to throughout simply as patents.
+The Chicago metropolitan statistical area encompasses 14 counties, including Cook, DeKalb, DuPage, Grundy, Kane, Kendall, Lake, McHenry, and Will counties in Illinois, Kenosha County in southeast Wisconsin, and Jasper, Lake, Newton, and Porter counties in northwest Indiana.